cjdaly/cascadia/README.md

     sudo passwd rock64

+Next, set the locale and reboot to avoid lots of error messages about locale settings in the subsequent steps:

+    sudo locale-gen "en_US.UTF-8"
+    sudo dpkg-reconfigure locales

+When prompted by `dpkg-reconfigure`, first select `OK` to take the default locale list, then select `en_US.UTF-8` at the second prompt.
+After this is done:

+    sudo reboot

-And set the system time zone:
+... and reconnect, and set the system time zone:

     sudo dpkg-reconfigure tzdata